The Curriculum for the Thermopolis Rural Training Track

 Curriculum 2nd and 3rd year

 Both of the below rotations will take place early in the second year

 The resident will live and train in Thermopolis during the remainder of the second and third year.
 We believe that the continuity of care is the center of what we do and the educational structure will emphasize this through the training process.
-Residents will see patients at the Red Rock Clinic in Thermopolis, Hot Springs Health, and either the Worland or Riverton Clinic.
+Residents will see patients at the Hot Spring Health Clinic in Thermopolis, Hot Springs Health Hospital, and either the Worland or Riverton Clinic.
 Residents will spend 5-6 half days in their continuity clinic weekly.
 They will admit patients to the hospital, do ER shifts, and attend deliveries all during the course of a week.
-Additionally they will work with community and visiting attendings to gain experience in specialties such as Radiology, Surgery, Gynecology, Ortho, Cardiology, etc.
+Additionally they will work with community and visiting attendings to gain experience in specialties such as Radiology, Surgery, Gynecology, Orthopedics, Cardiology, etc.